 The ovaries are where the overall formation of eggs starts.
 Chicken yolk, also known as an ovum, develops in the ovaries.
 Once it has completed its development, it begins its journey as it exits the ovary and travels into the oviduct.

-There, it undergoes a five-step process which, in turn, ensures the egg yolk is delivered out in one piece and without incident.
+In the oviduct, the yolk undergoes a five-step process that ensures it develops into a complete egg without any issues.
 The egg formation process takes a little longer than twenty-four hours to complete.

 Chicken Breeds and Their Eggs